bchachar/cover_letter_generator/README.md

 * ✅ Upload your CV in `.pdf` or `.txt` format
 * ✅ Click a single button to generate a custom cover letter
 * ✅ Uses **LangChain** + **Ollama** to run models locally (e.g., LLaMA 3, Mistral, etc.)
+* ✅ Uses LangChain + Ollama or OpenAI API for generation
 * ✅ Automatically aligns candidate experience with job requirements
 * ✅ Avoids placeholders like `[Your Name]`; uses actual information from CV and job post